-European Settlement: Change for Good & Ill
+European Settlement: Change for Good and not so good

 In the 1840s, on riverside 'allotments' here, Edward Curr built a house called St Heliers and the Orr family built Abbotsford House.
 John Dight operated a water powered flour mill adjacent to Dight's Falls.